-The internals on the Chromebook X360 continue to keep the device squarely in the budget category.
-Given the Intel Celeron N4000 processor, 4GB RAM and 32GB eMMC storage, you should expect adequate, rather than blazing performance.
+The internals on the Chromebook X360 continues to keep the device squarely in the budget category.
+Given the Intel Celeron N4000 processor, 4GB RAM, and 32GB eMMC storage, you should expect adequate, rather than blazing performance.
 These specs are adequate within the chrome ecosystem, we can’t complain.

 On a typical workday, you can juggle between multiple web applications, with 15 to 20 browser tabs open without any noticeable lag.
 However, if you’re streaming videos or playing online games, you’ll definitely notice more of a strain.

 Note that since Google updates the Chrome OS every six weeks, performance isn’t easily comparable with older models.
 On the plus side, the HD camera on the HP 14b-ca0010nr offers an impressively wide viewing angle.
 Also, you can play casual games such as Super Mario Run, but with occasional glitches.

 Decent battery life is what we all look out for in laptops – and, the Chromebook X360 perfects it with a runtime of 11 hours 13 minutes untethered.
 That’s clear of the 8-hour laptop minimum, involving continuous web surfing over Wi-Fi at 150 nits of brightness, and above the category average (10:12).

 The HP Chromebook X360 14B is a well-put-together package on the outside and leaves a few things to be desired on the inside.
 For the price, it’s warming itself into the territory of better machines.
 A small bump in your Chromebook budget can land you a Lenovo Chromebook Flex 5 or an HP Pavilion x360 (14-dh2011nr), which has a sharper display, lots of SSD storage, double the processor cores and runs Windows 10, while maintaining portability and stylus support.